wavemaker/docs/learn/react-native/web-view.md

         }
     `);
 ```

-To send data from webview to React Native ()
+## Communicate between WebView and React Native

-Execute the below code in webview to send string data to React Native app
+Execute the below code in WebView to send the string data to React Native app, wherein React Native is a WaveMaker app, and WebView is a third-party service.

+### Script to add in Webview

 ```
 window.ReactNativeWebView && window.ReactNativeWebView.postMessage('Message from web');
 ```

+### Scrip to add in React Native

-In React Native app, add a javascript function for onMessage event, Then handle the data that is send from webview
+In React Native app, add a JavaScript function for `onMessage` event, then handle the data that is send from WebView.

 ```
 Page.webview1Message = function(event, widget) {